Our Most Frequently Asked Questions...

 Check the bilge, pump if necessary w/ manual pump & COUNT STROKES

 Complete log book, including engine hours & bilge pump strokes

-Will I be able to communicate with friends or family during the expedition?
+Will I be able to communicate with friends or family during the passage?

 Yes!
 We partner with YB Tracking to offer text and email services via the Iridium satellite network, even when offshore!
 Crew download the ‘YB Connect’ app prior to joining the boat, setup an account (at their expense - normal text-based messages cost 1 YB ‘credit’ per 50 characters).
 Once aboard, they can Bluetooth connect to our built-in YB Tracker to send and receive messages.

 What clothes and gear should I bring?

 Be sure to check our Packing Lists on the What to Expect page.